 Before the meeting takes place, each application is assigned to at least two panel members who then prepare draft reviews.
 All draft review reports will be made available to the panel members before the meeting.
-Applications may be reviewed by experts outside the panel to provide additional knowledge pertaining to a particular field through an external review.
+In some cases, an application may be reviewed by an expert outside the panel to provide additional knowledge pertaining to a particular field through an external draft review.

 The panel of experts consists of esteemed, mostly international researchers in the field.
 At the meeting, the panel will review applications assigned to it and rank them.
-The panel prepares one joint panel review report on each application.
+The panel prepares one joint panel review report on each application based on the discussions and the draft reviews.
 Academy staff will assist the panel in preparing the panel review reports.
-The panel members have access to all applications assigned to the panel, barring conflicts of interest (see section 3 above).
+The panel members have access to all applications assigned to the panel, barring conflicts of interest (see below).

-6 Review and ranking
+6. Review and ranking